ShantanuK86/immutable-passport/README.md

   - Instant transaction confirmation for an enhanced user experience.

 - **Cost-Effectiveness:**
-  - Cheaper (sometimes free) transactions using 'rollups' that batch multiple transactions into a single, cost-effective transaction on Layer 1.
+  - Cheaper (sometimes free) transactions using 'rollups' that batch multiple transactions into a single,cost-effective transaction on Layer 1.

 - **Security:**
   - Maintains Ethereum-level security by batching and settling Layer 2 transactions on Layer 1.